Types of Assets in Accounting

 #1 – Current Assets

-This type of accounting assets i.e. Current assets are the short term assets, which easily get converted into cash by means of sales or consumption in normal business operations within a one year period of time interval.
+This type of accounting assets i.e., Current assets, is the short term assets, which easily get converted into cash by means of sales or consumption in normal business operations within one year of the time interval.
 List of current assets includes:

 #2 – Noncurrent Assets

-This type of accounting assets are the long term assets (or Fixed Assets) which are not meant to be sold or consumed and will benefit the company for a number of years in future i.e. these assets will serve the business for more than a period of one year.
+This type of accounting asset is long term assets (or Fixed Assets) that are not meant to be sold or consumed and will benefit the company for several years in the future.
+I.e., these assets will serve the business for more than a period of one year.
 Basic noncurrent assets include:

 - Tangible Fixed Assets (like Property, Plant and Machinery (PP&E))